wp-plugins/custom-post-view-generator/readme.txt

 == Fields Info ==

 When selecting wich custom fields are going to be displayed, you need to select the appropriate type.
 Here is a list of the custom fields created by wordpress and the recomended plugins and their appropriate types in this plugin.
+NOTE: plugins that add custom fields to the wordpress posts/pages store the data in the POSTMETA table, so check that section.

 = Wordpress Fields =

-Post, Page:
+POST, PAGE:

 * **ID, Parent ID** - Wordpress Post/Page ID, text
 * **Author Id** - Wordpress User ID, text
 * **Creation Date, Last modified** - Date, text
 * **Post Url** - Hyperlink, text

-User:
+USER:

 * **ID**- Wordpress User ID, text
-* **User status**- boolean, text
+* **User status**- Boolean, text
 * **User url** - Hyperlink, text
 * **Remaing fields**: text

-Category:
+CATEGORY:

 * **Id** - Wordpress Category ID(s), Muliple values (Serialized)
 * **Remaining Fields** - Muliple values (Serialized)

-Tag:
+TAG:

 * **Id** - Wordpress Tag ID(s), Muliple values (Serialized)
 * **Remaining Fields** - Muliple values (Serialized)

-Postmeta, Taxonomy:
+POSTMETA, TAXONOMY:

 * **All Fields** - Depends how the values where stored.